-Responsible Department Planning, Building Safety & Housing Funding Sources ARPA Funds, CDBG Funds, General Fund Actions and Timeframe ARPA Funds, CDBG Funds, General Fund Maintain the City's Rent Relief program (ongoing).
+Responsible Department Planning, Building Safety & Housing Funding Sources ARPA Funds, CDBG Funds, General Fund Actions and Timeframe Provide rent relief and mortgage protection funds to at least 250 households by 2031(metric).
+Maintain the City's Rent Relief program (ongoing).
 Continue to implement the Milpitas Assistance Program (MAP) which provides low-income residents subsidy for Recreation and Community Services programs, water utilities bill discounts, and reduction of building permit fees from Building Safety and Housing for replacement of a water heater, furnace, or air conditioner (ongoing).
 By the end of 2025, complete a targeted survey to assess the need and impact of the City's rental assistance program.
 Evaluate conducing the survey on a 4-year cycle to capture changes in the renter population.
-By the end of 20286, supplement the California Tenant Protection Act of 2019 by evaluating and enacting certain anti-displacement measures.
-Example measures for exploration include: Targeting assistance to lower resource neighborhoods through Project Sentinel or similar service providers.
+By the end of 2026, supplement the California Tenant Protection Act of 2019 by evaluating and enacting certain anti-displacement measures.
+Example measures for exploration include:

+Targeting assistance to lower resource neighborhoods through Project Sentinel or similar service providers.
 Increasing fair housing awareness and proactively monitor and enforce fair housing compliance, particularly for lower- income households, disabled tenants, and people of color.
 Developing and adopting relocation assistance program.
-Expanding tenant protections, such as anti-eviction measures and tenant legal servicesprotections.
-Expanding the City's existing Rent Relief and Mortgage Protection Program.
+Expanding tenant protections, such as anti-eviction measures and tenant legal services Expanding the City's existing Rent Relief and Mortgage Protection Program.
 Supporting a tenant resource center, including expanding legal services and other assistance for lower-income households.
-Implementing right to counsel in residential eviction proceedings and providing financial support for eviction prevention services Creating a rental inspection program for apartment buildings.
+Implementing right to counsel in residential eviction proceedings and providing financial support for eviction prevention services.
+Creating a rental inspection program for apartment buildings.
 Other measures as appropriate.
 Relevant Policies HE 2.1, HE 5.5, HE 5.6 Community Input The program expands the Rent Relief and Mortgage Protection Program, as community members had recommended that its funds be preserved and replenished due to its success in preventing displacement.
 The program also establishes a process to evaluate best practice to combat displacement.